 Photo by Christian Joudrey on Unsplash

-Seed catalogs give you so many choices, while garden centers have vegetables already growing and ready to be transplanted.
+Seed catalogs give you so many choices, while garden centers have vegetables already growing.

 Which should you plant?
 The answer is both.
 Some vegetables take longer to mature, and you'll have better results if

 they get a head start as transplants.
 Here are some

 Best planted as seeds: Leafy vegetables, beets, peas, greens, carrots, radish, snap beans, sweet corn, squash,

 Transplant these: tomatoes, peppers, eggplant, broccoli, cauliflower, cabbage, onion (sets), rhubarb, asparagus, sweet potatoes and herbs.